sarajahedazad/ME700-HW4/README.md

 module load fenicsx/0.9.0
 python3 demo_poisson.py
 ```
 Please note that you can check different fenicsx versions that are available on SCC using this command `module avail fenicsx`.
+Also, remember that certain notations in different versions of fenicsx can be different.